idaholab/virtual_test_bed/doc/content/research_reactors/agn/agn_mesh.md

     - The UBP outer walls are meshed.

-5. The CIF wall sections and outer graphite, lead, air gap, reactor tank, and eater layers that are past the UBP channels are modeled.
+5. The CIF wall sections and outer graphite, lead, air gap, reactor tank, and water layers that are past the UBP channels are modeled.

 6. The top half 2D core mesh is reflected and stitched to create a 2D mesh of the full core.